 Assets held for sale include assets that meet the held for sale criteria in accordance with IFRS 5, Non-current Assets Held for Sale and Discontinued Operations.
-These assets have carrying amounts that will be recovered principally through a sale and are available for immediate sale in their present condition.
+These assets have carrying amounts that will be recovered principally through a sale in which conditions have been waived by the purchaser, and are available for immediate sale in their present condition.
 Upon designation as held for sale, the investment property continues to be measured at fair value and is presented separately in the consolidated statement of financial position.